stevewhitmore/archium/README.md

 ---

 ## Todos
-- Update configs to point to new api
+-~~Update configs to point to new api~~
+- Finish delete service call
+- Get rid of 'confirm' dialog and use custom one
+- Fix errors thrown by base-service.ts that happen on update and create
 - Add admin functionality
 - Add notecard functionality